aegschen/IEStarter/readme.txt

 Version 1.1

+Requirements
-- you do not have administrator rights
+- To execute the script, you do not need admin permissions.
-- you must have read/write permission in run folder.
+- You need read / write permission in the executable directory.
-- start start.bat

-Support: www.shop-24.cc
+How to Run
+- Run the batch file start.bat.